Man Alleges Horrific Abuse On Private Prison Van | ThinkProgress

 Eli’s death is of course relevant to Darren Richard’s harrowing privatized transport story, and it may well be relevant to Darren Rainey’s fatal shower death at Dade CI, where privatized healthcare didn’t save as many lives at it should.
 More will be known as soon as inmate/whistleblower Harold Hempstead – who fought for justice for Darren Rainey – is allowed to speak to his attorney and his family.

-Harold was “Ghosted” from Florida to Tennessee on the 17th – St Patricks Day – and no has heard from him since.
+Harold was “Ghosted” from Florida to Tennessee on the 17th – St Patricks Day – and no one has heard from him since.
 That same day, the Miami-Dade State Attorney’s Office issued a report stating that no charges would be filed against the officers who placed Darren Rainey in the shower on June 23, 2012.
 The state of Florida maintains, at every level, that the timing of Harold’s Ghosting and the timing of Darren Rainey’s official betrayal are a coincidence.

 Harold’s sister posted this to Facebook minutes ago: